GDGGhardaia/201810-Laravel-01/README.md

 Clone this repos to your local machine
 </li>
 <li>
-Install al the dependecies and enjoy the app.
+Install all the dependecies and enjoy the app.
 </li>
 <li>
 Please report any issues you run into